lusilabs/totaldevs/README.md

 As bg-white never appears in its entirety it will be purged.

 In my case this was not the problem.
 It seemed to be a problem with the glob selector
+### npm run dev not starting
+`sudo lsof -ti:3000`

+when running `kill -9 <pid>` we get 'operation not permitted', usually because of a running background node instance.

+`sudo pkill node`

 #### npm ci && npm run build failing
 ```